-Stump grinding is a process that is more specialized than the tree cutting and the costs are not usually added to the tree cutting charges.
-Stumps can be removed by using stump grinders, a chainsaw, rake, and a shovel.
-Stumps can also be removed by using chemical agents, by burning the stump or by causing the stump to rot.
+Stump grinding is a process that is more specialized than tree cutting and the costs are not usually added to the tree cutting charges.
+Stumps can be removed by using stump grinders, a chainsaw, a rake, and a shovel.
+Stumps can also be removed by using chemical agents, by burning the stump, or by causing the stump to rot.

 Though stump removal is possible (but tough) for any do-it-yourself enthusiast, the job is best done by professional tree removal service personnel who are trained for the job and are armed with the right tools.